 Study population

 We evaluated prospectively from February 2011 to October 2013, patients attending at the Breast Pathology Unit, in the Gynecology Department, from the University Hospital of Caracas.
-A total of 74 women were included, of which 48 samples were from patients diagnosed with breast cáncer, and 26 patients diagnosed with benign pathology of the breast.
+A total of 74 women were included, of which 48 samples were from patients diagnosed with breast cancer, and 26 patients diagnosed with benign pathology of the breast.
 Patients were invited to participate in the study, with prior information on the design and protocol.
 Each one signed an informed consent, approved by the hospital Bioethics Committee.

 Patients with other tumors or immune system-related disease were excluded.
 None of the patients had received any form of medical or surgical therapy such as radiotherapy, chemotherapy, or treatment with steroids or immunosuppressants prior to investigation.